elixir-lang/ex_doc/README.md

 ExDoc is a tool to generate documentation for your Elixir projects.
 In case you are looking for documentation for Elixir itself, [check out Elixir's website](http://elixir-lang.org/).

-To use ExDoc, you need Elixir 0.10.2 or newer.
+To use ExDoc, you need Elixir master.

 ## Using ExDoc with Mix